csula/cs3220-summer-2017/notes/labs/lab2.md

     }

     init () {
-        // attach all necessary events
-        render();
+        // attach click event listener to table header row on each column render();
     }